France's Sarkozy plays up crisis in campaign rally

 "If we don't understand the crisis and the risks it creates for us, not only can we not judge the past but we can't imagine, or prepare for, the future.
 Denying the crisis is not only dishonest, it's dangerous."

-Sarkozy is betting that his experience steering France and the euro zone through economic crisis will be his most effective weapon against Hollande, a textbook Socialist who is popular on the left but has no ministerial experience.
+Sarkozy is betting that his experience steering France and the euro zone through crisis will be his most effective weapon against Hollande, a textbook Socialist who is popular on the left but lacks experience in a ministerial post.

-While Sarkozy is pledging structural reforms to aid flagging competitiveness and bolster growth and employment, Hollande's programme is based around raising taxes on the wealthy to fund investment in education, research and state-aided jobs.
+While Sarkozy is vowing structural reforms to aid flagging competitiveness and bolster growth and employment, Hollande's program is based around raising taxes on the wealthy to fund investment in education, research and state-aided jobs.

-Hollande's opponents have accused him of sending out mixed messages, sticking to a pro-market line before Anglo-Saxon audiences while declaring war on finance in a speech in France.
+Opponents of Hollande have criticized him for sending out mixed messages, sticking to a pro-market line while addressing Anglo-Saxon audiences while declaring war on finance in a speech in France.

 "I maintain what I said about finance," Hollande said in a television interview shortly after Sarkozy's speech.